You’ll love this low carb version of a classic chicken and rice soup. It’s loaded with veggies and ready in about 30 minutes!

 Does this soup freeze well?

-Cauliflower rice is pretty delicate so, while you can definitely freeze this soup, you may want to add a bag of steamed cauliflower rice after thawing and reheating.
+Cauliflower rice is pretty delicate so, while you can definitely freeze this soup, if you’re making this with the intention of freezing I recommend skipping the cauliflower.
+Then add a bag of steamed cauliflower rice after thawing and reheating.

 5 from 4 votes